 To involve stakeholders, project manager can use some options:

-As you may know Agile team creates 2-3 week sprints to deliver product.
-In these sprints are specific meeting to track work process.
-They are usually called Planning, “Grooming”, Demo and a Retro.
+As you may know, the Agile team creates 2-3 week sprints to deliver products.
+In these sprints are specific meetings to track the work process.
+They are usually called Planning, Grooming, Demo, and Retro.
 Here is an example of how the discovery framework could be incorporated within a sprint:

 The meetings should be focused on continuous improvement and are also used to gather valuable data.
 So they feature frequent discussions about the current state of the product discovery cycle and how they can improve it.

 The team and specifically product manager plan and arrange tasks on a quarterly basis.
 It can be start from 5-10 problems that will start the discovery cycle.

 After the first quarter and before the planning of the next meeting, the team will have defined and evaluated those 5-10 features.
 The algorithm used to score them will be able to help the team prioritize the most valuable ones.
 There are also services/software that can assist the organization of this feature backlog and its scoring.

 Depending on the team's capacity, the features that will be prioritized will be picked and implemented in the next quarter.
 The team's goal, the selection of these features can be expanded to include 3 or 8 new problems.